A Splice Review for Beat Makers in 2023

 - Desktop app doesn’t work with every DAW (best for FL Studio or Ableton)

 - You are a music producer, songwriter or make beats

-- You want an unlimited and continually growing library of professional sounds/loops to use in your productions
+- You want a continually growing library of professional sounds/loops to use in your productions

 - You don’t like buying full sound packs but want to pick and choose the individual sounds you buy